-This is how to write an English Language and Linguistics personal statementby Emily Jackson
+How to write an English Language/Literature personal statementby Emily Jackson

-- How do you start a personal statement?
+- How do I start my personal statement?

-- Do I have to mention a book in my English personal statement?
+- Do I have to mention a book in my personal statement?

 - How do I make my personal statement impressive?